Andrew Lindsay (rugby union): Medical career

 "They carried out heroic rescues of refugees marooned in the foodless, trackless jungle wilderness." says one report I was allowed read in Lombard-street.
 "Many suffered severely in health.
 Some died.
-But their llves were not given in vain.
+But their lives were not given in vain.
 Some 220,000 refugees were brought to safely."

 Andrew Lindsay was given an O.B.E. for his part of helping save the lives of many of those refugees that came to the Indian Tea Association plantations.

 Family

 His parents were Rev. George Lindsay (1846-1933) from Cortachy in Angus; and Jessie Fawns Mollison (1858-1950) from New Zealand.
 Rev. Lindsay had emigrated to New Zealand; and they married on 5 Jun 1878 there.

 George and Jessie had a daughter and five sons, including Andrew.

 Andrew Lindsay married Ethel Eliz Goddard (1881-1964) on 1 March 1918 in Mumbai, India at the Afghan Memorial Church in Colaba.
 Ethel was the younger daughter of W. H. Goddard of Folkestone, England.